-A second optimization case is run, where both the local twist and the chordlength of the wing shape can be varied.
+A second optimization case is run, where both the local twist and the chord length of the wing shape can be varied.
 The optimization is started with the same initial design as previously, and the continuation strategy is activated once $g_i\leq0.05$.

 From the optimization history, seen in \cref{fig:strut_twist_chord_hist}, it is seen that a feasible design is reached much quicker than previously.
 This is attributed to the increased design freedom.
-Furthermore it is noted that the final cruise drag (objective function) is $31\%$ lower than for the case where the wing shape is optimized only by means of the twist.
-This is both due to the higher freedom in the aerodynamic optimization, and due to the increased abilities to reduce the weight of the fixed wing skin by reducing the chordlength - hence necessitating less lift, which allows for wings, which induce less drag.
+Furthermore, it is noted that the final cruise drag (objective function) is $31\%$ lower than for the case where the wing shape is optimized using only the twist.
+This is both due to the higher freedom in the aerodynamic optimization, and due to the increased ability to reduce the weight of the fixed wing skin by reducing the chord length - hence necessitating less lift, which allows for wings, which induce less drag.

-The cruise angle of attack and chordlength distributions seen in \cref{fig:strut_twist_chord_distrib} confirm the previous results, when only optimizing the shape by means of the local twist.
-The amplitude of the variations are less than when only optimizing the twist.
-Furthermore, a connection between the twist and the chordlength seems to exist; first the twist is decreased to an almost constant low value outwards of the relative span position $\eta=0.6$.
-As the slope of the decrease in local twist decreases, the local chordlength begins to drop from the maximum value near $\eta=0.5$, and reaches its minimum value at the tip of the wing.
-A higher chordlength and lower twist might have been used closer towards the root, if the bounds for the chordlength were different.
+The cruise angle of attack and chord length distributions seen in \cref{fig:strut_twist_chord_distrib} confirm the previous results, when only optimizing the shape by means of the local twist.
+The amplitude of the variations is less than when only optimizing the twist.
+Furthermore, a connection between the twist and the chord length seems to exist; first, the twist is decreased to an almost constant low value outwards of the relative span position $\eta=0.6$.
+As the slope of the decrease in local twist decreases, the local chord length begins to drop from the maximum value near $\eta=0.5$ and reaches its minimum value at the tip of the wing.
+A higher chord length and lower twist might have been used closer toward the root if the bounds for the chord length were different.